gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/github-webhook-indexing-integration-gij-cloud.md

     While webhook indexing integration has limited features (such as no branch/pull/merge request creation etc.), this type Git service integration does not require specific configuration behind a firewall.

-6. Click **Add integration**.
-This adds the current webhook indexing integration to the manage integration list.
+6. Click **Add integration** to proceed.
+The screen below shows the webhook indexing settings for use with the GitHub git service webhook setup.
+This also adds the current webhook indexing integration to the manage integration list.

     ![](/wp-content/uploads/gij-gitcloud-webhook-indexing-github-settings.png)